Glenrock train wreck

-The Wreck
+Wreck

-The train concerned was operated jointly by the Burlington and the Colorado and Southern Railroad and comprised seven cars hauled by Colorado and Southern engine No. 350 (an F-3-A class 4-6-2 built by Baldwin in 1911 (serial number 35771).
+The train concerned was operated jointly by the Burlington and the Colorado and Southern Railway and comprised seven cars hauled by Colorado and Southern engine No. 350 (an F-3-A class 4-6-2 built by Baldwin in 1911 (serial number 35771).
 It had left Casper at 8:35 p.m., due in Denver at 10 a.m. the following day.
-According to the official ICC report, it was traveling at a speed between 30 and 40 mph when it reached bridge 98 crossing Cole Creek; the bridge being on a curve was not visible to the headlights of the train until it was too late.
+According to the official ICC report, it was traveling at a speed between 30 and 40 mph when it reached bridge 98 crossing Cole Creek.
+Being on a curve, the bridge was not visible to the headlights of the train until it was too late.
 The only surviving member of the train or engine crew stated that the emergency brakes were only applied just before the train plunged off the rails.

 After the accident, very little of the bridge structure remained.
-The engine ended up 'practically submerged in sand' the structure of the first car was completely destroyed; the next three cars ended up in the creek; the second and fourth on top of the third which was 'demolished'; the fifth car remained on the west bank with one end submerged; although it finally fell into the torrent.
+The engine ended up "practically submerged in sand" and the structure of the first car was completely destroyed.
+The next three cars ended up in the creek, the second and fourth on top of the third, which was '"demolished".
+The fifth car remained on the west bank with one end submerged, although it finally fell into the torrent.